 When you press either button, the screen shows what's changed.

-To access Settings, press and hold both Track <> buttons for 300 milliseconds.
+To access Settings, go to a Custom mode and press and hold both Track <> buttons for 300 milliseconds.

 For more information, see Launch Control XL 3's Settings page.